What is a residential aged care service manager?

 They keep an eye on standards, resources and processes, always looking for ways to make things better.

-You might meet or hear from the Service Manager:
+You might meet or hear from the SM:

 • During regular walk-arounds in the home